Xingyao0508/Examination-on-the-Effectiveness-of-Parking-Lot-UCR/README.md

 The analysis revealed that:

-1. Poor parking availability negatively affects academic pursuits (coefficient = -0.463, p = 0.009).
+Analysis (1).
+Poor parking availability negatively affects academic pursuits (coefficient = -0.463, p = 0.009).

-2. Negative perceptions of convenience and safety significantly reduce overall student experience.
+Analysis (2).
+Negative perceptions of convenience and safety significantly reduce overall student experience (coefficient = -0.406, p = 0.023).

-3. Better availability of parking correlates with higher acceptance of parking permit pricing.
+Analysis (3).
+Better availability of parking correlates with higher acceptance of parking permit pricing (coefficient = 0.334, p = 0.026).

 Based on these insights, actionable recommendations—such as scooter rentals, increased shuttle frequency, and enhanced safety measures—were proposed to improve campus life and support academic success.